Lean Agile Certification: Is It Right for You?

 What makes the Lean Methods Group’s program and certification different?

 The Lean Methods Group’s Lean Agile training and certification provides a unique foundation for managing a value-added development cycle in a collaborative environment.
-The scope of this course exceeds many others covering Lean and Agile.
-Participants not only learn the Scrum Master role, but how to run a successful Lean Agile team and all its roles, including the product owner and delivery team.
+The scope of this course exceeds many others covering both Lean and Agile.
+Importantly, we’ll give you a deeper understanding of Agile and its key components.
+During the training, participants not only learn the Scrum Master role, but how to run a successful Lean Agile team and all its roles, including the product owner and delivery team.
 Plus, this course features hands-on application through simulations of two cycles of creation, practically applying the knowledge learned about Lean Agile and leading Lean Agile teams.